skomarica/skomarica.github.io/_posts/2016-01-15-automatically-embed-git-commit-info-into-your-java-web-application-by-using-gradle.md

 ### Summary

-A very simple, but complete Java web application example, based on this tutorial, can be found on [https://github.com/skomarica/gradle-git-version-webapp](https://github.com/skomarica/gradle-git-version-webapp).
+A very simple, but complete Java web application example **source code**, based on this tutorial, can be found on [https://github.com/skomarica/gradle-git-version-webapp](https://github.com/skomarica/gradle-git-version-webapp).
 A version file is going to be created during the build.
 Simple servlet will load the file and return a response in a JSON format.

 1. Clone the repository
 2. Run `gradle war` (or `gradle jettyRunWar` if you use the `jetty` plugin).
 A version file is going to be created and embedded into a .war file, and it can be found on the path `ggv/WEB-INF/classes/version.properies`